MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-data-points.md

 ### Maps: Azure Maps

-- Max points: 30,000
+- Latitude, longitude: 30,000 For more information, see [High density line sampling](../create-reports/desktop-high-density-sampling.md).

-For more information, see [High density line sampling](../create-reports/desktop-high-density-sampling.md).
+- Location: 3,500

 ### Matrix
 - Rows: Virtualization by using Window of 500 rows at a time.